changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

-The introduced changepoints can be examined by Figure \ref{fig:TsPlotNoOrder}.
+The introduced changepoints can be examined in Figure \ref{fig:TsPlotNoOrder}.
 The segments are marked by vertical blue dashed lines and the segment sample means are marked by horizontal red dashed lines.

-The basic GA with the \texttt{ARIMA.BIC} objective function and default genetic operators can be implemented as follows.
+The basic genetic algorithm with the \code{arima\_bic} objective function and default genetic operators can be implemented as follows.
 During the search, setting \texttt{monitoring\ =\ TRUE} displays the best-fitting changepoint configuration and its corresponding objective function value at each generation.
-Upon completion, the algorithm returns an S4 object, \texttt{res.changepointGA}, containing details of the GA hyperparameters and the estimated number and locations of changepoints.
+Upon completion, the algorithm returns an S4 object, \texttt{res\_cptga}, containing details of the genetic algorithm hyperparameters and the estimated number and locations of changepoints.
 A summary can be obtained with the \texttt{summary()} function.
 The objective function value \(Q(\boldsymbol{\hat{\theta}})\) and the associated changepoint configuration \(\hat{C}\) for the best-fitting model can also be extracted, as illustrated below.